peteroupc/Numbers/docs/PeterO.Numbers.EContext.md

  * System.ArgumentNullException:
 The parameter <i>bigintPrecision</i>
 is null.

 <a id="WithBlankFlags"></a>
 ### WithBlankFlags

     public PeterO.Numbers.EContext WithBlankFlags();

 Copies this EContext with `HasFlags` set to true and a Flags value of 0.

 <b>Return Value:</b>

-An EContext object.
+A context object for arbitrary-precision arithmetic settings.

 <a id="WithExponentClamp_bool"></a>
 ### WithExponentClamp